ohsu-cedar-comp-hub/SlurmStats/README.md

 * This doesn't apply for `-all <all_info>`.
 The -all parameter can be used for either methods for the **SlurmJobAssessment** tool.

+### After Launch of Tool
+You will be prompted to enter in your ARC username.
+Your ARC username is the X in X@ohsu.edu.

 #### Running on ARC Compute Node

 Because these tools are computationally light, it is recommended to run the tools on the head node of ARC following the usage examples above.